kwahsog/JavaAuctionCodingExercise/readme.md

 ## Possible extensions

 Natural improvements to the project could be made, such as creating persistent storage or a web UI.
+Other possible improvements include adding support for opening and closing auction, or having the auction length be set as a period of time.